Christian Cameron: Chivalry series

 The Chivalry series is Cameron's third historical series, also published by Orion (May 2013).
-Based loosely around the exploits of Sir William Gold, one of Sir John Hawkwood's lieutenants in Italy, this series begins with Gold's life as a goldsmith's apprentice in London just after the great plague of 1347 and will continue through the Battle of Poitiers and the Savoyard Crusade, as well as the Peasants' Revolt of 1381, right through to the Battle of Agincourt in 1415, covering the history of the period—military, chivalric, and literary—in England, France, Italy, and Greece and roughly in parallel with the career of Chaucer's knight.
-Geoffrey Chaucer is a major character, along with John Hawkwood and Jean Le Maingre.
+Based loosely around the exploits of the historical William Gold, one of Sir John Hawkwood's lieutenants in Italy, this series begins with Gold's life as a goldsmith's apprentice in London just after the great plague of 1347 and continues through the Battle of Poitiers, the Savoyard Crusade and the Alexandrian Crusade as well as the War of Chioggia (1379–80) and the Peasants' Revolt of 1381 right through to the Battle of Agincourt in 1415.
+The series covers aspects of military, political, diplomatic, chivalric, and literary history in England, France, Italy, and Greece, roughly in parallel with the career of Chaucer's knight.
+A central concern is authentic description of warfare of the period.
+Significant characters include Geoffrey Chaucer, John Hawkwood and many other historical figures.

 Traitor Son Cycle

 Originally planned as a trilogy, and extended to a five book fantasy series with an alternative medieval setting.
 The major story arc takes the Red Knight from the relative obscurity of command of a little-known mercenary company to fame, international renown, worldly power, and confrontation with the real powers of his world and perhaps with his own belief system.